The Cherokees

 However, younger men objected.
 One, Tsiyu Gansi-ni or “Dragging Canoe,” led an effort to convince older leaders to fight.
 Regarding the treaty he argued in part, “‘The white man makes treaties only to break them.
 He is not satisfied with the land (he has)… Now he wants still more.
 And what we do not give him, he will take anyway until our whole Nation is gone from this earth… Old men make paper talks; young men fight for what is theirs.
 I will not lose these lands without a fight.’”[10]

+Those who agreed, which probably included the majority of younger warriors,[11] began attacking European settlements along the frontier in May 1776.
+The naturalist Bartram had written of the Cherokees in terms Patriots would apply to themselves, calling them “‘tenacious of their liberties and (the) natural rights of men’” and “‘ready always to defend their territory and maintain their rights.’”[d]
 A Cherokee historic interpreter noted in 2020 that younger men, perhaps more comfortable with using guns to fight long distance, had reason to be more confident of victory than older warriors who preferred up-close combat.
-However, that source added, Dragging Canoe was also upholding Cherokee values.[12]
+However, the interpreter added, Dragging Canoe was also upholding Cherokee values.[12]

-Americans claimed the British were encouraging the attacks, listing it as a complaint in the various petitions to the king prior to, and in, the Declaration of Independence.
-The opposite was true: Some Tories and minor representatives helped Dragging Canoe, but official envoys from King George openly discouraged the Cherokee attacks, knowing the likely outcome.
-Plus, many of the encroaching settlers were Loyalists, which gave the British another reason to prevent aggression.
 One veteran claimed in his memoir that Tories arranged with the Cherokees a signal in the form of “passover poles,” stripped logs wrapped in white cloth, and that only one was killed during the summer raids.
-However, no other source from the time mentions this.[a]
+However, no other source from the time mentions this.[h]
 Note, too, that the British military never made any move to enforce the Proclamation of 1763 or support the Cherokees during the Revolution.[13]
-A modern lieutenant colonel concludes attempts to ally with the Cherokee “provided little benefit to the British,” in part because Tories felt equally threatened and cooperated with Patriots in fighting them.[b]
+A modern lieutenant colonel concludes attempts to ally with the Cherokee “provided little benefit to the British,” in part because Tories felt equally threatened and cooperated with Patriots in fighting them.[i]

-Starting in August 1776, the southern colonies launched coordinated invasions of the Cherokee nation, destroying each town they found without caring whether it supported Dragging Canoe or not.
-To some degree that year’s Cherokee Campaign was a separate action from the American Revolution, given that many Loyalists or “Tories” fought alongside later Patriots despite their political differences.
+To some degree that year’s Cherokee Campaign was a separate action from the American Revolution, given that many Loyalists fought alongside later Patriots despite their political differences.
 Regardless, the damage was catastrophic.
 Homes that took a year to build and food stored away for winter were wiped away as the weather turned cold.
-This did not stop Dragging Canoe’s faction, which continued its resistance throughout the war, attracting several more equally ineffective militia campaigns as late as 1782.

 After the War